Todd Nash: Career

 Nash is the owner of a small cattle ranch, which he built up himself.

 In 2016, he was elected to the Wallowa County Commission, and served in that position for two terms.

 From 2022 to 2023, he was president of the Oregon Cattlemen's Association, a ranching trade association and advocacy group.

 Oregon State Senate

 On March 30, 2023, Nash announced his candidacy for Oregon State Senate in district 29 to replace Bill Hansell, who announced his retirement.
-In the Republican primary, Nash face a former Morrow County Commissioner, the Mayor of Hermiston, Oregon, and the executive secretary of the Young Republicans of Oregon.
+In the Republican primary, Nash faced a former Morrow County Commissioner, the Mayor of Hermiston, Oregon, and the executive secretary of the Young Republicans of Oregon.
 Nash defeated all three, earning over 50% of the vote.
 Nash defeated unaffiliated candidate Tania Wildbill in the general election, earning over 80% of the vote.

 In the 2025 session, Nash was appointed vice-chair of Natural Resources and Wildfire Committee.
 He was also appointed to the Human Services Committee and the Housing and Development Committee.